ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 is described below.
 The comparison performed depends on the type of field being compared.

+The presense of, or value of, the CBOR tag {{-cbor}} on an Accepted Claims Set entry does not affect the result of the comparison.

-If the Reference Value `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.
+If the Reference Value `measurement-values-map` value is tagged with a CBOR tag then the Verifier MUST use the comparison algorithm associated with that tag.

 If the Reference Value is not tagged then the Verifier MUST use the comparison algorithm associated with the `measurement-values-map` codepoint for the entry.

-This specification defines the matching algorithm for some CBOR tagged reference values, which is described in sub-sections below.
+This specification defines the matching algorithm for some CBOR tagged Reference Values, which is described in sub-sections below.

 A CoRIM profile may define additional tags and their matching algorithms.